7 Best HR Practices for Leader Retention

 Another warning sign has to do with understanding performance expectations.
 If leaders do not seem to understand what successful performance looks like in their role, they may find themselves unsure if they are doing well.
 When leaders are unclear what constitutes good performance, they may not feel their performance is critical to the success of the team.

 They may also question how they could be a high performer if they are unclear what baseline success looks like.
-This may make it hard to provide coaching and guidance to team members if they do not understand their own performance expectations.
-They may be fearful of misguiding others.
+If they do not understand their own performance expectations, it may be hard to provide coaching and guidance to team members.
+And they may be fearful of misguiding others.

-Though the signs of performance ambiguity may be difficult to see, leaders experiencing this may frequently ask if they are meeting expectations.
+Though the signs of performance ambiguity may be difficult to see, leaders experiencing it may frequently ask if they are meeting expectations.
 Or, they may ask for more guidance on role clarity.
-Having documented job descriptions outlining the key tasks and competencies for each leadership role will help leaders understand what success looks like in their roles.
+HR should ensure that job descriptions are documented and outline the key tasks and competencies for each leadership role.

-Additionally, having frequent performance and development conversations with their leaders will help keep the ambiguity to a minimum.
-Human resources teams could work with leaders to ensure they are having quality performance conversations with their team members.
+Additionally, having frequent performance and development conversations with leaders can help keep ambiguity to a minimum.
+Human resources teams can take steps to support leaders and make it easier for quality performance conversations to occur on a regular basis.

 How to Keep Top Leaders

-The bottom line?
-Continuing to focus on effectively identifying high-potential leaders and developing them, in alignment with their career goals, may help maintain leader engagement.
+Retaining leadership talent is a top challenge organizations face today.
+Organizations must continue to focus on identifying and developing high-potential leaders to maintain and improve engagement.
 Leading with empathy and ensuring leaders have the knowledge and tools to be successful are also surefire ways to help keep your top leaders.

-Download the Global Leadership Forecast 2021 for more research and key trends on leadership today.
+Check out the Global Leadership Forecast 2023 for more research and key trends on leadership today.